Vespa: Design and culture icon

 This resurgence in interest in vintage motor scooters has also spawned a scooter restoration industry, with many restored Vespas being exported from Thailand, Vietnam and Indonesia to the rest of the world.

 There is a Piaggio Museum & Gift Shop adjacent to the plant in central Pontedera, near Pisa, Tuscany.
 The permanent exhibition includes those items which toured venues such as the Guggenheim in New York and the Centre Pompidou in Paris.
-Also on display is a model personally customised by Salvador Dalí in 1962..
+Also on display is a model personally customised by Salvador Dalí in 1962.

 The Miami Auto Museum in North Miami, Florida, claims to have largest collection of Vespa scooters with over 400 items.

 Global markets

 Europe

-Vespa's largest market by all measures globally is still Italy, but as a result of the Mod subculture that developed in the 1960s, the United Kingdom is still Vespa's second largest global market—and at one point in the 1960s, its largest.
+Vespa's largest market is in Italy, but as a result of the Mod subculture that developed in the 1960s, the United Kingdom is Vespa's second largest global market—and at one point in the 1960s, its largest.
 The appeal of the Vespa to the style-conscious mods was the weather protection.
 Their counterparts, the rockers rode classic British motorcycles such as Triumph Bonneville and BSAs, and needed to wear leathers against the elements.
 Mods would modify their Vespas, adding lights, mascots, accessories, various racks and crash bars.
 A new lifestyle evolved in the UK, with thousands attending scooter rallies..

 The dominance of the Vespa declined through the 1970s, as small car ownership increased and cheap and reliable commuter bikes like the Honda Super Cub hit sales.
 Despite the introduction of the more modern 'P' range in the 1970s, the lack of development cost Vespa, and like other markets, the sales fell off drastically in the economic boom of the 1980s.
 Then Vespa introduced the trendy automatic ET2, the city of London introduced the congestion charge and—partly with celebrity chef Jamie Oliver's indirect help from his BBC2 TV series—sales suddenly leapt.